im-kulikov/SocketIO.Chat/README.md

 # SocketIO.Chat #

-Simple realisation of chat with NodeJS + SocketIO + Express
+A simple implementation of the chat using the NodeJS, SocketIO, ExpressJS

 ### Technologies: ###